TNL-Project/TNL/Documentation/UsersGuide/Meshes/ug_Grids.md

    its value to the `sum`.
 Finally, we compute the average value and store it in the vector.

-10. At the end we print values of all vertexes the same way as we did it with
+10. At the end we print values of all vertices the same way as we did it with
     cells:

-   \snippet GridExample_traverse.h print vertexes
+   \snippet GridExample_traverse.h print vertices

 The result looks as follows: